Does a Garage Need Footings or Foundations? Useful Information

 The best way to dig up a garage footing trench is to rent a mini excavator.
 The process will be quick and easy.
 You should be able to complete the digging of a 2-car garage footing trench, within a day.

-7. Do I Need Rebar in Footings for Garage?
+11. Do I Need Rebar in the Footings for the Garage?

 The garage footings will not only transfer the compressive load from the foundation walls to the ground below but will also need to stay strong under tensile & flexural stresses created by shifting ground.